bluebanquise/bluebanquise/roles/core/audit_system/readme.rst

 Description
 ^^^^^^^^^^^

-This role provides the default auditd configuration which is suitable for RHEL8/CentOS systems.
+This role provides the default auditd configuration which is suitable for RHEL8/CentOS and Ubuntu systems.
 Also allows to send the audit logs to the syslog server (cf: https://access.redhat.com/solutions/4986931)

 Instructions